JuliaDocs/Documenter.jl/docs/src/man/guide.md

 ```

 This assumes you've installed Documenter as discussed in [Installation](@ref) and that your
-Examples package can be found by Julia.
+`Example.jl` package can be found by Julia.

+!!! note

+    If your source directory is not accessible through Julia's LOAD_PATH, you might wish to
+    add the following line at the top of make.jl

+    ```julia
+    push!(LOAD_PATH,"../src/")
+    ```

 Now add an `index.md` file to the `src/` directory.
 The name has no particular significance
 though and you may name it whatever you like.
 We'll stick to `index.md` for this guide.